pritidesai/node-web-app/README.md

     In a real deployment, you might have many webhooks.  git push can be build to dev while a git tag can be a build for test.

 3. Go to the OpenShift Console and you should see a pipleine run kickoff.
 Wait till it is complete.
-Notice the name of the pipleine run matches that in the tigger template.
+Notice the name of the pipleine run matches that in the trigger template.

     ![alt webhooks](images/gittrigger.png)